kiranvodrahalli/kiranvodrahalli.github.io/_posts/2018-06-12-MITsublinear.md

 #### Questions
 Madhu Sudan: Is there a nice description of the problem that can be cleanly separated from the application?
 Answer: Don't have a good answer --- it's mainly to do with the sequence of iterates.
 Costis Daskalakis: Is there a relation to Follow-the-Perturbed-Leader?
 Answer: Not sure.
 There are relations to Franke-Wolfe.

+### Jelani Nelson on \\(\ell_2\\)-norm sketching.

+I missed most of the presentation, but it seemed interesting --- the punchline was using the generic chaining to get a constant factor approximation.
+I have to look at the paper to see exactly what happened.